A History of the Holden Inn

 - 1969 - William A. Fricker and his wife Letitia became the new owners and made more improvements to the property.

-- 1981 - Mr. Fricker passed away and his wife Letitia continued to run the Inn with her son Terrence.
-At present, the next generation Frederick and Patricia (Letitia's daughter) Young and their son Jeremy is carrying on the family tradition.
+- 1981 - Mr. Fricker passed away and his wife Letitia continued to run the Inn.
+At present, Frederick and Patricia (Letitia's daughter) Young with their son Jeremy and his wife Heather are carrying on the family tradition.

 For over 95 years many have returned each season to get a taste of Olde New England at its best.